marina601/iFitness/README.md

      - Encountered an issue with accessability having poor contrast between background and font colors, using the information from Google Lighthouse was able to fix the issue.
      [Please check out the article here](https://web.dev/color-contrast/?utm_source=lighthouse&utm_medium=devtools)

+     - Large images have effected the site speed and load time.
+I have used TinyPng to compress the image size and improve performance.

 #### Navigation Bar Testing